Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Introduction

-In more detail, our first step involves mapping ground-truth future trajectory data into sufficient statistics for a predictive trajectory distribution, using a neural network-based {\it Distribution Converter}.
-Following, we encode the historical and neighboring information of each pedestrian with a {\it guidance encoder}, providing guidance information~\cite{ho2022classifier} for a conditional diffusion model-based {\it trajectory generator}\footnote[2]{There might be some ambiguity in the naming of {\it trajectory generator}.
-More precisely, we generate sufficient statistics, i.e., the distribution of trajectory, and then we sample trajectories therefrom.}, an approximation of the true reverse diffusion.
-Moreover, concerning the efficiency issue, we follow~\cite{song2020denoising} that relaxes the Markovian assumption of~\cite{NEURIPS2020_4c5bcfec, gu2022stochastic} to accelerate sampling from noise, through the addition of multiple Markov jumps at once with deterministic transitions.
-Notably, a deterministic generative process like~\cite{song2020denoising} inevitably challenges its use in MID to generate multi-modal predictions; on the other hand, our method leans stochasticity on the predictive distribution rather than sampling from noise.
-In summary, our contributions are: \begin{itemize} \item We present an Uncertainty-aware trajectory Prediction framework through Distributional Diffusion~(UPDD).
-UPDD parameterizes the trajectory distribution by approximating reverse diffusion transitions that smoothly improve predictive confidence of future movements. \item We separate explicit uncertainty estimation of trajectories from complex motion prediction with denoising diffusion models.
-Our method generalizes previous diffusion model-based trajectory prediction approach to incorporate predictive uncertainty even with a single reverse outcome, enabling faster sampling with deterministically accelerated generative models. \item We demonstrate that our method empirically outperforms the state-of-the-art on real-world pedestrian trajectory prediction benchmarks.
-In addition, we show that the expressivity of a powerful generative framework is not overwhelmed by the complexity of integrated neural networks, thus suggesting design choices with smaller model sizes when efficiency is prioritized. \end{itemize}
+In more detail, our first step maps trajectory data into sufficient statistics for a predictive trajectory distribution.
+Following, we encode historical and neighboring information of each pedestrian, offering guidance information~\cite{ho2022classifier} to a conditional diffusion model-based trajectory generator\footnote[2]{There might be ambiguity given by the naming of {\it trajectory generator}.
+More precisely, we generate sufficient statistics, i.e., the distribution of trajectory, then we sample trajectories therefrom.}, an approximation of the true reverse diffusion.
+In addition, concerning the efficiency issue of VDMs, we follow~\cite{song2020denoising} that relaxes the Markovian assumption of DDPM~\cite{gu2022stochastic} for faster sampling noise sampling, through adding multiple Markov jumps at once with deterministic transitions.
+Since our model generates a trajectory distribution, the loss of stochasticity in the DDIM scheme is negligible.
+The primary distinction between our model and VDMs lies in the diffusion of the sufficient statistics of the trajectory distribution, rather than the trajectories directly.
+This approach offers the advantage of segregating the self-uncertainty of pedestrians, facilitating efficient trajectory sampling through the trajectory distribution.